Integrations Guide

 Use Cases

-- Dashboard updates: Trigger dashboard refreshes when mocks change
+- Dashboard updates: Trigger dashboard refreshes on system alerts (

 Telemetry & Monitoring